opd-ai/webminer/YOUR_COMPUTER_ALREADY_WORKS_FOR_FREE.md

 ## 💻 Web Mining: The Gentle Alternative

-If you don't have solar panels (most people don't), there's still an interesting middle ground that doesn't require any hardware investment: **ethical web mining.**
+If you don't have solar panels (and honestly, most of us don't—whether due to renting, cost, building restrictions, or just living somewhere that doesn't get enough sun), there's still an interesting middle ground that doesn't require any hardware investment: **ethical web mining.**

 ### How It Actually Works